kittyconfusion/Orbit/README.md

 **No Restriction** sets delta time to 1/60 of the expected time to pass every second

 ## Drawing Panel ##
-The Drawing panel can be controlled by the mouse to move and zoom and by the keyboard to move.
-Keyboard shortcuts to Quit (Ctrl/Cmd + Q), Pause (Ctrl/Cmd + P), and Follow (Ctrl/Cmd + F) exist.
+The Drawing panel can be controlled by the mouse to move and zoom and by the keyboard using WASD and Shift to move.
+Keyboard shortcuts to Quit (Ctrl/Cmd + Q), Pause (Ctrl/Cmd + P), Toggle Trails (Ctrl/Cmd + T), and Follow (Ctrl/Cmd + F) exist.

 ## Info Panel ##
 The Info panel allows for viewing and editing various attributes for each individual mass.
 Press Enter to save any changes.